DACCS-Climate/Marble-node-registry/.github/PULL_REQUEST_TEMPLATE/registry-update.md

-Submitting this pull request is typically the last step in the journey for a node to federate with the network and ideally before getting to this point, you are already in conversations with the DACCS Executive Committee about your plans on being a part of the network.
+Submitting this pull request is typically the last step in the journey for a node to federate with the network and ideally before getting to this point, you are already in conversations with the DACCS Executive Committee about your plans on being a part of the network (Marble is a product of the DACCS project).

 If you have not already done so please reach out to the DACCS Executive Committee.
 This pull request will not be merged in until then.